 AVERAGE CLAIM £11,500*

-WHAT ARE THE TIME LIMITS TO MAKING A CLAIM?
+WHAT ARE THE TIME LIMITS TO STARTING LEGAL ACTION?

 The normal rule is that a patient has 3 years in which to file a claim after the injury or dental negligence happened.
 There are certain exceptions that can be made, such as instances where the patient is under the age of 18, or where they were represented by a loved one due to diminished mental capacity.